PhD and EngD Students

 Paul graduated with an integrated master’s in physics (MPhys) from the University of St Andrews in 2020.
 His master’s project explored speckle metrology, specifically its applications for the measurement of fractional values of orbital angular momentum.
 After graduating, Paul joined the CDT in Applied Photonics as an EngD student.
 He works in collaboration with MBDA UK on a project investigating the implementation of LIDAR in extreme environments.

-Picture of James Jackson
+Picture of Ross Herbert

 Picture of Tatiana Malikova